tobek/laminae/notes.md

     + and/or where you are assigned a ritual role in a play, and learning that role is therapeutic - NGC?
         * Like thinking about how an actor with a very short role might still deeply flesh out history and mindset of char to play it well.
 It goes deeper
 - "an indigenous Amazonian society that shifted seasonally between two entirely different forms of social organization (small, authoritarian nomadic bands during the dry months; large, consensual horticultural settlements during the rainy season)"
+- some valuable resource intruders want to use...
 - looking for the chosen one - in an interesting way
     + "I could make a good argument for it being an emergent phenomenon.
 The prophecy might go: "A society of this structure in this environment will inevitably produce a hero of this character.
 When you see him, don't murder him.
 Help him along."
 It's still birth lottery, but shared." https://twitter.com/AaronPogue/status/1444289931162103808
     + society-wide processes to breed out chosen people/breed - this is bene gesserit right?